the scientific study of how we think about, influence, and relate to one another.

 the phenomenon that repeated exposure to novel stimuli increases liking of them.

 an aroused state of intense positive absorption in another, usually present at the beginning of a love relationship.

 the deep affectionate attachment we feel for those with whom our lives are intertwined.

 a condition in which people receive from a relationship in proportion to what they give to it.

-revealing intimate aspects of yourself to others.
+revealing intimate aspects of oneself to others.

-unselfish concern for the welfare of others.
+unselfish regard for the welfare of others.

 the tendency for any given bystander to be less likely to give aid if other bystanders are present.